adorfman/dex/README.md

     run-playbook            : Run the ansible playbook on the development machine. edit-vault              : Edit the vault file.
 ```
+### Home Directory DexFile

+You can keep a DexFile in your home directory to store global commands you might want to use outside a project directory.
+To use this DexFile just set `~~` as the first parameter in your command list.

 ### Config File Version 2